 Your aim when meeting with your supervisor this time is to look over your first draft is to see which parts are excellent, which can be explored further and which need to be rethought.
 This can be split into a number of meetings; for example, I looked at my introduction, then at the 4 sections of my main body, and finally at my conclusion.
 This reshaped the goals that I had moving forward and gave me specific subsections to work on.

 Whilst editing your first draft, do not be afraid to delete, reword or move some parts that you have written, as this will help you shape your extended essay into the finished article.
 You can, if needed, even slightly alter your question.
 I changed my question at the start of April, with a June deadline for my essay.
 However, changing my essay question did not leave me with a whole new essay to write, as I was able to use most of what I had already written, adapting it to focus on the new question.
-Whatever changes you have to make, they are all moving you towards a complete final version, so keep heart!
+Whatever changes you have to make, they are all moving you towards a complete final version, so stay positive!

 Making relevant changes and researching key areas

 Immediately following your meeting, make a list of the changes you need to make to your extended essay, forming these into a time plan.
 Work backwards from 2-weeks before the extended essay is due (to give yourself some contingency), scheduling what you need to do and when you will meet with your supervisor again to tick off this section.
 Looking at your essay, ask whether every sentence is relevant to your question.
-Also think about whether it is is backed up by evidence and if there are any counter arguments you have not considered that you have have space to include.
+Also, think about whether it is backed up by evidence and if there are any counter arguments you have not considered that you have space to include.
 If these are all checked, try to link your paragraphs, so that your essay has a logical flow from its introduction to its argument, counter arguments, responses, and conclusion.

 When researching areas in more detail, make use of what you have learnt from your current research.
 For instance, look at the suggested reading or references in books that you have read or look at articles from the same journal.
 Furthermore, stay up to date with the news in case you can include new research in your extended essay.
 This will impress examiners and show you are truly intrigued in your topic area.